kamilJeczmionek/kamilJeczmionek/README.md

 # Welcome to My GitHub Profile!

 Hello there!
-I am Kamil, an aspiring software tester with a passion for manual and automated testing.
+I am Kamil, an aspiring software tester with a passion for manual testing.
 I am currently seeking opportunities to kick-start my career in the field of software testing.
 Despite having no professional experience, I am enthusiastic, motivated, and committed to learning and growing in the testing domain.

 ## Skills

-- **Programming Languages:** I have basic knowledge of Java, enabling me to write simple automated tests using Selenium WebDriver.
+- **Programming Languages:** I have basic knowledge of Java, enabling me to write simple scripts and automated tests using Selenium WebDriver.
 - **Automation:** Familiar with the basics of Selenium Webdriver, I am eager to enhance my skills in automated testing.
 - **Databases:** I have a fundamental understanding of SQL, allowing me to perform basic database testing tasks.
 - **Version Control:** Familiar with using Git for version control and collaboration.